LachlanMarnham/SolutionsToProgrammingInPython3/README.md

+# Solutions to Programming in Python 3: A Complete Introduction to the Python Language
-# Solutions to: Programming in Python 3, by Mark Summerfield (solutions by Lachlan Marnham)
+# by Mark Summerfield (solutions by Lachlan Marnham)
 I like to solve textbook problems for fun.
 I am providing them for public consumption under the assumption that they will be used by people to complement self-study.
 They are not intended for use by school/university students who were assigned problems from the textbook by an instructor.
 If you are a school/university student who was assigned problems from the